jcoliz/WindowsAiEdgeLabCV/README.md

 4/27/2019 9:06:27 AM: Recognized {"results":[{"label":"Mug","confidence":1.0}],"metrics":{"evaltimeinms":1500,"cycletimeinms":0}}
 ```

-Finally, back on the development machine, we can monitor device to cloud (D2C) messages from VS Code to ensure the messages are going up.
+## 4.3 - Monitor Device to Cloud messages

-1. In VS Code, open the "Azure IoT Hub Devices" pane.
+1. In Visual Studio Code, open the 'Azure IoT Hub Devices' pane
-1. Locate the device there named "ai-edge-lab-device".
+1. Right-click your device and 'Start monitoring D2C messages'
-1. Right-click on that device, then select "Start monitoring D2C message".
+1. Test your model by holding up objects in front of the camera

-1. Look for inferencing results in the output window.
+You will see inferencing results in the output window:

 ```
 [IoTHubMonitor] [9:07:44 AM] Message received from [ai-edge-lab-device/customvision]: